Bagiukstis/rain_clustering/README.md

 ### Workflow
 Every single morning there is a scheduled Kubernetes cronjob which creates a new pod and runs the Docker container.
 Inside the Docker container, newest weather data is pulled and stored in a local database hosted on one of Raspberry pi's.
 Next, the received data is passed to the model, which at 07:00 predicts if there is going to be rain for the next 12 hours to cover the full work-day.
 The predictions are stored and the next day compared with the actual values.
 Since this is a classification problem, only the accuracy is computed as the evaluation metric.

 By slightly modifying the source code, one can achieve the same on the local computer for a specifically selected area of interest.
-Just make sure to get the API Keys from visualcrossing Twilio.
+Just make sure to get the API Keys from visualcrossing and Twilio.

 However, due to the current time and hardware limits, creation of the CI/CD pipeline is postponed until autumn.
 Of course, it would be possible to put this on a cloud, but I wanted to utilize my own hardware.
 To train a RF ML model a fast proccessing time is required, thus a hardware upgrade is needed.